tenny7/tenny-repo/README.md

 # tenny-repo
+* i just uploaded a recent file called goldenaira.
+This is what you should use.
+I discovered a potential bug in the upliftas i uploaded ealier.

 *the file named upliftas.sql is the database configuration file *the file upliftaas.zip is the website file
 *In upliftaas.zip, there is a folder called 'application', open this folder and navigate to 'config' folder, open the config folder also.
 You will see some files listed there.